 For dinner last night I heated up flour tortillas, threw on some homemade pico de gallo (recipe coming soon), guacamole, lettuce, the chile lime shrimp & a pinch of cilantro.
 We devoured them in 2 minutes flat!

-I love finding a staple protein that I can pair with multiple meals and this chili lime shrimp is definitely one of those proteins.
+Finding a staple protein that I can pair with multiple meals is always needed and this chili lime shrimp is definitely one of those proteins.
 I added a few different ideas of what you could make with them in the recipe box.
 I would love to hear other fun ways to use the shrimp if you have any ideas!

 - 1 lb shrimp